Drinking age in Italy

 Party all night in a wide range of bars and clubs – piano bars, karaoke, salsa – the list is endless and you’ll be sure to find something you like.

 For a touch of style, visit the BeBop Jazz Club where you can not only enjoy great music but also dinner before heading to one of the nearby clubs to dance the night away.
+To learn more about this laid-back neighborhood of Rome, check out my guide to the Testaccio area.

 Best for Beach Clubs – Tuscany’s Coastal Bars